-Don’t Have Your Face Too Close To Oven Door While Opening It
+Don’t Keep Face Close To Open Oven Door

 When you open the oven door, the heat won’t just stay put, it will erupt into the open air.
 To avoid any hot surprises, make sure you give ample space between your face and that oven door.